Abil27/42_web_piscine/notes/node.md

 - Tools like JSHint scan your code for error at compile time
 - In a module we can export a single function or an object.
 In NodeJs every JavaScript file is a module.

-- npm ls : to list all the install packages
+- npm ls : to list all the installed packages

 - Some useful packagea
   ** node-dev